 3. Paddling on Lakes in Yellowstone

 Escape the shoreline crowds in a kayak or canoe and Yellowstone’s serene lakes are yours to explore.
 Non-motorized vessels are allowed on most park lakes and the section of the Lewis River between Lewis and Shoshone Lakes.

 Yellowstone Lake is by far the largest paddling ground and offers dozens of remote campsites.
 Shoshone Lake, the largest backcountry lake in the Lower 48, is even quieter because it’s accessible only by kayak or canoe via Lewis River.

 Boat permit required ($5/week; purchase at South Entrance, Bridge Bay Ranger Station or Grant Village Backcountry Offices).
-No rentals available in the park, though several outfitters run trips such as OARS and Geyser Kayak Tours.
+No rentals available in the park, though several outfitters run trips such as Geyser Kayak Tours.

 4. Fishing in Yellowstone

 Dream of fishing in a remote canyon?
 A placid lake?
 A blue-ribbon trout stream?
 Miles of prime rivers and streams are open to fishing (some are fly fishing only) in Yellowstone.
 Head to the Madison River for brown and rainbow trout, Yellowstone Lake for native cutthroat trout and the Gardner River for brookies, rainbow and browns.